BabylonJS/Documentation/content/features/featuresDeepDive/physics/v2/rigidBodies.md

 ## Disposing of your elements

 When a Body or Shape is not needed anymore, it is good practice to dispose of it.
-This ensures that the Physics Engine doesn't waste time processing what it does not need to.
+This ensures that the Physics Engine doesn't waste time processing what it doesn't need to.
 You can dispose of them by calling the `dispose` method.

 When a node associated to a Body is disposed, the corresponding Body is also disposed.
 However, *the shape used by the body is not automatically disposed*, as the same shape can be used by multiple bodies.